 Temporary control measures shall be coordinated with permanent control measures to assure economical, effective and continuous erosion and sediment control.
-Temporary erosion and sediment controls must be kept in place and maintained until revegetation, rock blanketing, paving, or another form of stabilization has occurred to an extent sufficient to prohibit the formation of gullies by runoffminimize sediment loss from the project and comply with MoDOT's State Operating Permit.
+Temporary erosion and sediment controls must be kept in place and maintained until revegetation, rock blanketing, paving, or another form of stabilization has occurred to an extent sufficient to minimize sediment loss from the project and comply with MoDOT's State Operating Permit.

-Materials required for erosion and sediment control measures shall meet the standards of the following Missouri Standard Specifications for Highway Construction. sections:
+Materials required for erosion and sediment control measures shall meet the standards of the Missouri Standard Specifications for Highway Construction.